 What are the criteria for being accepted into the Honors Program?

-The minimum criteria are a 3.5 high school Grade Point Average and a 1200 combined score on the SAT Critical Reading and Math sections.
+The minimum criteria are a 3.5 high school Grade Point Average and SATs are not required for consideration into the Honors Program.
+However, it is highly encouraged to send them in if a student scores a 1200 or higher.
 Other factors like extracurricular activities and volunteer work, as well as the quality of a Fitchburg State application essay and recommendation letters, are also weighed heavily.

 Do I need to apply to be in the Honors Program?

-No. If you meet the minimum criteria for GPA and SAT, you will automatically be evaluated for Honors Program admission by the Honors Program Coordinator.
+No. If you meet the minimum criteria for GPA, you will automatically be evaluated for Honors Program admission by the Honors Program Coordinator.

 How will I know when I am accepted into the Honors Program?